Probely/jenkins-plugin/README.md

 vulnerabilities (including snippets of code).
 By using its API, it can be integrated into the development processes and the continuous integration tools in order to automatize security testing.
-Probely runs in the cloud as a SaaS and is targeted at companies that build online services
+Probely runs in the cloud as a SaaS and is targeted at companies that build online services.

 # Installing the plugin
 1. Open Jenkins and click on **Manage Jenkins**